Transient Reviving Dynamics with an Exact Solution for Delay Differential Equations: Non-autonomous delay differential equation

-Interpreting $\tau$as a delay parameter, this equation describes the dynamics of the variable $X(t)$.
-When $g(t) = a$ and $h(t)=1$ with a constant $a$, it corresponds to a well-studied first-order delay differential equation with constant coefficients, $\alpha$ and $\beta$, known as Hayes equation \cite{hayes1950}:
+Interpreting $\tau$ as a delay parameter, this equation describes the deleyed dynamics of the variable $X(t)$.
+This equation falls within the category of non-autonomous DDEs.
+When $g(t) = \alpha$ and $h(t)=1$ with a constant $\alpha$, it can also be viewed as a well-studied first-order delay differential equation with constant coefficients, $\alpha$ and $\beta$, commonly known as Hayes's equation \cite{hayes1950}:

-Recently, we explored the case where $g(t) = at$ and $h(t) = 1$, revealing transient dynamics with frequency resonances under specific parameter ranges \cite{kentaohira2022}.
-Additionally, for $g(t) = at$ and $h(t) = Exp[-a \tau t]$, the equation exhibits transient oscillations with amplitude resonance.
-In this scenario, we derived an approximate analytical solution using the Lambert W function\cite{corless}, capturing the transient dynamics and resonance conditions\cite{kentaohira2023}.
+Recently, our investigations explored cases where $g(t) = at$ with constant $a$ and $h(t) = 1$, revealing transient dynamics with frequency resonances under specific parameter ranges \cite{kentaohira2022}.
+Additionally, for $g(t) = at$ and $h(t) = \exp[-a \tau t]$, the equation exhibits transient oscillations with amplitude resonance.
+In this scenario, we derived an approximate analytical solution using the Lambert $W$ function\cite{corless,shinozaki,pusenjak2017}, capturing the transient dynamics and resonance conditions\cite{kentaohira2023}.

-We extend these findings to the generalized form of equation (\ref{dr}), determining conditions for its dynamics to be approximated by the $W$ function solution.
+We extend these findings to the generalized form of Equation (\ref{dr}), determining conditions for which exact solutions can be constructed using the $W$ function with appropriately chosen initial conditions.

-By establishing a suitable relationship between $g(t)$ and $h(t)$, we express the solution of (\ref{dr}) using the exponential factor and the solution of the special case of Hayes equation (\ref{hayes}).
+By establishing a suitable relationship between $g(t)$ and $h(t)$, we express the solution of Equation (\ref{dr}) using the exponential factor and the solution of the special case of Hayes's Equation (\ref{hayes}).
 Specifically, the following statement holds: The solution of the delay differential equation

 can be expressed as

 where $\hat{X}(t)$ is the solution of

 The above can be verified by direct substitution of (\ref{drgsol}) into (\ref{drg}).